 - Minimal warehouse and raw material expenditure.
 Orders are produced to meet demand.
 For example, Toyota issues production orders only after a customer order is received.

-- Additional savings from not having to carry inventory produced to meet canceled or otherwise invalid orders.
+- Additional savings from not having to carry inventory produced to meet cancelled or otherwise invalid orders.